wanxuanz/COMP30027_project1/README.md

 However, these methods tend to be “black boxes” and it’s difficult to understand what features they are using.
-Another approach, which we will use in this Project, uses neural networks to first identify keypoints corresponding to the main parts of the body (as shown above), and then learns to recognize pose based on the positions of these body parts.
+Another approach, which we will use in this Project, uses neural networks to first identify keypoints corresponding to the main parts of the body (as shown above), and then learns to recognize pose based on the positions of these body parts.<\br>
 In this project, we implement a supervised na¨ıve Bayes learner to classify pose from keypoints provided by a deep convolutional neural network.
 You will train, test, and evaluate the classifier on a provided dataset, and then we use it to answer some conceptual questions about na¨ıve Bayes.